 Tips and Tricks for Schezwan Sauce

-- Vegetable Oil: This is a flavorless oil, allowing the other ingredients to play the main role.
+- Vegetable Oil: This flavorless oil allows the other ingredients to play the main role.
 Although Schezwan Sauce is traditionally prepared using mustard oil, this is not licensed for consumption in the US, Canada, or the EU.
-A good alternative, should you wish to try it, is sesame oil.
+Should you wish to try it, a good alternative is sesame oil.

-- Garlic and Ginger: These can be painful to prepare, so, if available, I would recommend opting for freshly frozen ones.
-Should you not find these, simply peel the ginger and garlic and use a food processor to chop.
+- Garlic and Ginger: These can be painful to prepare, so if available, I recommend opting for freshly frozen ones.
+Should you not find these, peel the ginger and garlic and use a food processor to chop.
 Do not use ginger garlic paste as an alternative, as it won't work.

 - Sichuan Pepper: If you have the ingredient, which is the one that gives the name to the recipe, you can add half a teaspoon of crushed Sichuan pepper to the saucepan once the ginger, garlic, and green onions are cooked.

-- Tomato Paste: This is pure and simple concentrated tomato sauce, with no added flavorings or seasonings.
-Should you decide to use ketchup or chili garlic sauce instead, then make sure you balance out the other ingredients, such as vinegar, sugar, and salt in the Schezwan sauce.
+- Tomato Paste: This is pure and simple concentrated tomato sauce with no added flavorings or seasonings.
+If you decide to use ketchup or chili garlic sauce instead, then balance out the other ingredients, such as vinegar, sugar, and salt, in the Schezwan sauce.